ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 gives a basic overview and examples of the Ansible execution and playbook API.

-If you would like to use Ansible programmatically from a language other than Python, trigger events asynchronously, or have access control and logging demands, please see the `Ansible Tower documentation <https://docs.ansible.com/ansible-tower/>`_.
+If you would like to use Ansible programmatically from a language other than Python, trigger events asynchronously, or have access control and logging demands, please see the `AWX project <https://github.com/ansible/awx/>`_.

 .. note:: Because Ansible relies on forking processes, this API is not thread safe.